open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_AGGREGATE.html.md

 :   An aggregate function whose state\_data\_type is `internal` can participate in parallel aggregation only if it has a serialfunc function, which must serialize the aggregate state into a `bytea` value for transmission to another process.
 This function must take a single argument of type `internal` and return type `bytea`.
 A corresponding deserialfunc is also required.

 deserialfunc
 :   Deserialize a previously serialized aggregate state back into state\_data\_type.
-This function must take two arguments of types `bytea` and `internal`, and produce a result of type `internal`. \(Note: the second, `internal` argument is unused, but is required for type safety reasons.\)
+This function must take two arguments of types `bytea` and `internal`, and produce a result of type `internal`.

+> **Note** The second, `internal` argument is unused, but is required for type safety reasons.

 initial\_condition
 :   The initial setting for the state value.
 This must be a string constant in the form accepted for the data type state\_data\_type.
 If not specified, the state value starts out null.